Worried because your stubborn 4 year old won’t poop on potty and is holding it instead? Discover the 6 likely reasons, and what you can do about it.

 As most parents have said, pooping in the potty simply “clicked” for their kids, especially once it was no longer an issue.

 Is your child strong-willed about pooping in the potty?
-Join my newsletter and download my PDF, 5 Tips to Raising a Strong-Willed Child, and discover five ways to nurture and work with—not against—your child’s inner spirit and strong personality:
+Download my PDF, 5 Tips to Raising a Strong-Willed Child, and discover five ways to nurture and work with—not against—your child’s inner spirit and strong personality.
+You’ll also get my newsletters, which parents say they LOVE:

 It can be challenging when your 4 year old won’t poop on potty after all this time.
 But as you can see, a few simple changes can be all it takes to encourage him to do so.